 Anyone interested in birds is welcome to participate.
 The bird-watching excursion begins at 8 a.m from the Craig Thomas Discovery and Visitor Center in Moose and finishes by 4 p.m at Christian Pond by Jackson Lake Lodge.

 The activity is free and reservations are not required.
 Throughout the day, participants will take short walks at various locations.
 Participants may join the caravan anytime during the day, a schedule of the times and locations visited is available from the Craig Thomas Discovery and Visitor Center in Moose.

 Those attending should wear comfortable shoes and bring a lunch, drinking water, warm clothing and rain gear.
 Bird field guides, binoculars and spotting scopes are also recommended items.

-"Life Cycles of Migratory Birds" serves as the theme for the 2013 IMBD observance.
-This year's theme focuses on all aspects of a migratory bird's life, from migration and nesting to breeding and raising young.
-Most importantly, it addresses the need for coservation throughout all phases of avian lives.
+"The Benefits of Birds to Humans and Nature" serves as the theme for the 2014 IMBD observance.
+This year's theme focuses on the many ways in which birds matter to the earth, to ecosystems, and of course, to us.
 As always, the annual conservation theme is relevant to host organizations and participants throughout the world.
 Participation in Grand Teton's IMBD tour offers a chance to learn about the importance of birds and their unique contribution to the health and beauty of the natural areas around the world.